m-redding/FinalizingProposal/final-sp-proposal.md

 ## Key concepts

+- The producer holds responsibility for implicitly batching events and publishing efficiently.

 - Each event queued for publishing is considered individual; there is no support for bundling events and forcing them to be batched together.

 - The streaming functionality should be contained in a dedicated client type; the `EventHubProducerClient` API should not be made more complicated by supporting two significantly different sets of publishing semantics and guarantees.